Dobroslav Paraga

 Dobroslav Paraga (born 9 December 1960) is a Croatian right-wing politician.
-He was first president of the Croatian Party of Rights, after the party was reestablished in 1991.
+He was the first president of the far-right Croatian Party of Rights, after the party was reestablished in 1991.
 In 1993 he founded the Croatian Party of Rights 1861 following a political split from Anto Đapić.

-Background
+Career

-In his early days Paraga advocated the secession of Croatia from Yugoslavia which led to persecution by the Communist authorities.
+Paraga was born in 1960 in Zagreb.
+As a law student in 1980, he was arrested and spent time in prison for collecting signatures demanding the release of political prisoners.

-When a multi-party system was established in Croatia, he initially joined the Croatian Democratic Union (HDZ) of Franjo Tuđman.
-However, involvement with the party clearly indicated that there was variation in sentiment among its members.
+Paraga founded the Croatian Party of Rights on 25 February 1990 with Ante Paradžik, viewing it as a continuation of the Party of Rights founded by Ante Starčević that operated in Austria-Hungary during the late nineteenth century.
+It has been described as neo-fascist.